-- 1. Merger.
+- Merger.
 This Compact, the Final Approved Application, and all attachments, exhibits and amendments thereto, contains all the terms and conditions agreed upon by the parties.
-No other understandings, oral or otherwise, regarding the subject matter of this Compact shall be deemed to exist or to bind any of the parties hereto. - 2.
-Amendments.
-No amendment to this Contract will be valid unless ratified in writing by the Superintendent and WIS and executed by authorized representatives of the parties, except as may be required by RCW 28A.715.020(3)(f) and state legislation or rules enacted after the effective date of this Compact. - 3.
+No other understandings, oral or otherwise, regarding the subject matter of this Compact shall be deemed to exist or to bind any of the parties hereto. - Amendments.
+No amendment to this Contract will be valid unless ratified in writing by the Superintendent and School Board and executed by authorized representatives of the parties, except as maybe required by RCW 28A.715.020(3)(f) and state legislation or rules enacted after the effective date of this Compact. - 3.
 Governing Law and Enforceability.
 This Compact shall be construed and interpreted in accordance with the laws of the state of Washington.
-For the limited purpose of this Compact, WIS consents to the jurisdiction of Washington State courts, and the venue of any action brought hereunder shall be in Thurston County. - 4.
+For the limited purpose of this Compact, the Quileute Tribe, School Board, and its agents, employees, and officers' immunity from suit shall remain in full force and effect except to the extent that it is waived by this Agreement.
+Members of the Tribal Council and School Board shall remain immune from suit for actions taken during the course of and within the scope of their duties as members of the Tribal Council and School Board, and nothing contained in this Agreement shall be construed otherwise.
+Nothing contained in this Agreement shall be construed as a waiver of the Tribe's or School's immunity from suit in any court, except as expressly provided herein.
+No award or other judgment imposing money damages, punitive or exemplary damages, or attorney fees, shall be applied against the Tribe, the School, its agents, employees, or officers in any action or claim for injuries under this Agreement, except as contemplated by this limited waiver.
+For the limited purpose of enforcing this Compact, the Quileute Tribe hereby expressly and irrevocably waives its sovereign immunity from suit for suits brought by the Superintendent of Public Instruction in the forum provided for in this Compact. - 4.
 Severability.
 If any provision of this Compact or any application of this Compact to the School is found contrary to law or invalid, such provision or application will have effect only to the extent permitted by law and the invalidity shall not affect the validity of the other terms or conditions of the Compact. - 5.
 Waiver.
 The parties agree that no assent, express or implied, to any breach by either party of any one or more of the provisions of this Compact shall constitute a waiver of any other breach.
 No term or condition of this Compact shall be held to be waived, modified, or deleted except by a written instrument signed by the parties. - 6.
 No Employee or Agency Relationship.
-Neither WIS, its employees, agents, nor contractors are employees or agents of the Superintendent.
-The Superintendent and his or her employees, agents, or contractors are not employees or agents of WIS or the School.
+Neither the Quileute Tribe, School Board, its employees, agents, nor contractors are employees or agents of the Superintendent.
+The Superintendent and his or her employees, agents, or contractors are not employees or agents of Quileute Tribe or the School.
 None of the provisions of this Compact will be construed to create a relationship of agency, representation, joint venture, ownership, or control of employment between the parties other than that of independent parties compacting solely for the purpose of effectuating this Compact.